alexpolt/alexpolt.github.io/src/atomic-data.md

 ###**atomic\_data**: A Multibyte General Purpose Lock-Free Data Structure

   **atomic\_data** is a variant of RCU (Read-Copy-Update).
 Actually, at first I didn't know that fact, but then, while exploring, I came upon this [page][RCU] by  Paul McKenney.
+Also you can read about how the RCU is used in the [Linux Kernel][linux].
 After studying different implementations I came to a conclusion that  **atomic\_data** has a novel design and  therefore has some value for the community.
 But if you feel like that was already done before - feel free to leave a comment.

   The one important aspect that divides RCU techniques is in how reclamation of used memory is done.
 We need a grace period - when data is no longer accessed by threads - to do cleaning.